Full question:

 Answer:

-Lost profits are generally not recoverable in this situation.
-Owner A could pay the amount under protest and obtain the vehicle and then seek recovery of the overpayment.
-Owner A could also lease another vehicle.
-The theory of mitigation of damages would generally prevent the recovery.
-Mitigation of damages means that Owner A cannot sit back and do nothing to increase his damages.
+Generally, lost profits are not recoverable in this situation.
+Owner A could pay the mechanic the higher amount under protest to retrieve the vehicle and then seek to recover the overpayment.
+Alternatively, Owner A could lease another vehicle.
+The principle of mitigation of damages applies here, meaning Owner A cannot simply do nothing to reduce their losses.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.